 This is also the case when it comes to the original score by Trent Reznor and Atticus Ross, coming off as nothing more than your standard score for any modern horror/thriller with a slight technological twist, which is very surprising, considering these composers did excellent work on the soundtrack for: ‘The Social Network’ back in 2010.

 ‘Bird Box’ is one of those few films that gets a large amount of attention for reasons I’m not entirely sure of, as personally, I thought the film was nothing but bland and forgettable in many aspects.
 Aside from perhaps the main performance by Sandra Bullock and the original idea of its story.
-There wasn’t much I enjoyed about this adaption, ‘Bird Box’ gets a 3/10 from me.
-Give it a watch if you’re really interested, but personally, I feel there are many similar films which explore this idea with a much better execution.
+There wasn’t much I enjoyed about this adaptation.
+Maybe give it a watch if you’re really interested, but personally, I feel there are many similar films which explore this idea with a much better execution.
+Final Rating: 3/10.